-The wellbeing survey – please take the time to vote
+The well-being in ITSM survey – please take the time to vote

 “A clear distinction is often made between ‘mind’ and ‘body.’
 But when considering mental health and physical health, the two should not be thought of as separate.